Wild & Rise · Canadian Kindergarten

 when Wild & Rise launches.

-Forty weeks like this one.
+Thirty-two weeks like this one.
 Six subjects woven around one anchor concept each week.
-Built to Alberta's program of study with guidance for the rest of Canada.
+Built on the Alberta Programs of Study and designed to align with kindergarten learning across Canadian provinces.
 Wild Wanderers hear first and get the early-bird discount on the Full Homeschool Year Bundle.

 Or browse the shop →